MARY TAMARA GIESBRECHT

 Peacefully on Friday, January 17, 2020, at “noon day bright”, Mary Tamara (Doerksen) Giesbrecht’s wish that “Jesus come take her home” was fulfilled.

-Manja – as she was fondly known – will be greatly missed by her brother Walter; her children, Edith and Ossama, Harry and Elke, Val, Louise and Gary; her grandchildren, Anna, Hassan, Sarah and Emmanuel, Lara and Ryan, Shayna and Mark, Jeremy and Robin, Michael and Caitlin, and her great-grandchildren, Henry, Bennett, Misha, Hayley, Avery and Lenaya.
+Manja – as she was fondly known – will be greatly missed by her brother Walter; her children, Edith and Ossama, Harold, Louise and Gary; her grandchildren, Anna, Hassan, Sarah and Emmanuel, Lara and Ryan, Shayna and Mark, Jeremy and Robin, Michael and Caitlin, and her great-grandchildren, Henry, Bennett, Misha, Hayley, Avery and Lenaya.
 Manja’s beloved family stretches around the world with her devoted nieces and nephews and her large faith community.
 She was predeceased by her parents, Henry and Maria Doerksen, and her husband of 62 years – Harry.

 Our mother was born in Pigeon Lake, Manitoba.
 She and her brother, Walter, were the love of their parent’s lives and they grew up surrounded by adoring uncles and aunts for whom the Doerksen farmstead was central.